-Who should you focus on: active or passive candidates?
+Who should recruiters focus on: active or passive candidates?

-There's no clear cut answer here, applicants will always be a central part of the recruiting process, but it's becoming increasingly important to think about the people that aren't applying.
+There’s no clear cut answer here — applicants will always be a central part of the recruiting process, but it’s becoming increasingly important to think about the people that aren’t applying as well.

-Passive candidates are not necessarily _better _than active candidates, but they make up a whopping 75% of the available market.
-If you don't have some kind of strategy to recruit passives, you're fishing from a very small pool.
+Passive candidates are not necessarily better than active candidates, but they make up a whopping 70% of the talent market.
+If you don’t have some kind of strategy to recruit passives, you’re fishing from a very small pond.

 What is the difference between passive and active candidates?

-Active candidates: these people actively looking for new opportunities and are immediately available.
-They're the candidates that apply for jobs.
+Active candidates: these people are actively looking for new opportunities and are available to start a new role in the very near future.
+They’re the candidates that apply for jobs.

 Passive candidates: these people are currently employed.
-They're not actively looking for work, but that doesn't mean they aren't interested in moving.
-They may not be available immediately.
-They don't usually apply organically.
+They’re not actively looking for work, but that doesn’t mean they aren’t interested in moving.
+They may not be available immediately and they don’t usually apply for jobs organically.

-A successful recruiting strategy needs to look at both groups.
-Here's why:
+A successful recruiting strategy needs to address both groups.
+Here’s why:

 Fishing with a spear or a net

-No matter how much you invest in your brand, no matter how targeted your job ads are, many of the candidates that apply for your open roles will be irrelevant.
+No matter how much you invest in your employer brand and no matter how targeted your job ads are, many of the candidates that apply for your open roles will not be the right fit.

-"Active candidate recruiting" is a little like fishing with a net.
-You're casting it far and wide in the hope that you catch what you're looking for.
-You're usually successful, but you have to spend a lot of time filtering out all the other fish to get to the ones you need.
+‘Active candidate recruiting’ is a little like fishing with a net.
+You’re casting it far and wide in hopes that you catch what you’re looking for.
+You’re usually successful, but you have to spend a lot of time filtering out all the other fish to get to the few you were actually hoping to catch.

-Sometimes fishing with a net doesn't cut it though, sometimes you need a spear.
+Fishing with a net doesn’t always work though — sometimes you need a spear.

-When you recruit passive candidates, you carefully select people that are a great fit for your business.
-As a team, you make a conscious decision about the candidates you're going to go after.
-It's more strategic, and you can be a lot more targeted.
+When you recruit passive candidates, you carefully select people that are a great fit for the role and your business.
+As a team, you make a conscious decision about the candidates you’re going to go after.
+It’s more strategic, and you can be a lot more targeted.

 Then you go fishing!